lpereira/lwan/README.md

 It's also possible to specify conditions to trigger a rewrite.
-To specify one, open a `condition` block, specify the condition type, and then the parameters for that condition to be evaluated:
+To specify one, open a `condition` block, specify the condition type, and then the parameters for that condition to be evaluated.
+Multiple conditions can be set per rewrite rule as long as there's one condition per type:

 |Condition          |Can use subst. syntax|Section required|Parameters|Description|
 |-------------------|---------------------|----------------|----------|-----------|